sidmalik123/GameBoi/README.md

 ### Blarrg's tests

-The Blargg's test ROMs are used for testing the compatibility.
+Blargg's test ROMs are used for testing compatibility.
 These are run on every build.
 Current status

 | #   | CPU Test            | Status |
 | --- | ---                 | ---    |